-Reproduced below are twenty basic principles in achieving effective internal controls over financial reporting set out in "Internal Control over Financial Reporting - Guidance for Smaller Public Companies" representing the fundamental concepts associated with, and drawn directly from, the five components of the COSO Framework.
-Relevant supplementary principles are shown in shaded textboxes.
+Reproduced below are twenty basic principles in achieving effective internal controls over financial reporting set out in "Internal Control over Financial Reporting - Guidance for Smaller Public Companies"7 representing the fundamental concepts associated with, and drawn directly from, the five components of the COSO Framework8.
+Relevant supplementary principles are shown is shaded textboxes.